gombedlm/NuName/README.md

 ## Connecting to a Discord Server

-### Configuring your bots profile
+### Creating your bots discord profile

-1. Configure your bots user profile
-First, you'll need to create an app in the developer portal if you don't have one already:

-> Discord Developer Portal Link: https://discord.com/developers/applications?new_application=true

-> This allows it to appear and behave similarly to other server members.

-On the left hand sidebar click Bot.
-On this page, you can configure settings like its privileged intents or whether it can be installed by other users

-### Creating the user profile for your bot
 1. Enter a name for your app, then press Create.
+You'll see an Application ID and Interactions Endpoint URL, which we'll use a bit later in the guide.
 > After you create your app, you'll land on the General Overview page of the app's settings where you can update basic information about your app like its description and icon.

-You'll see an Application ID and Interactions Endpoint URL, which we'll use a bit later in the guide.

 2. Getting your bot token
 There's a Token section on the Bot page, which allows you to copy and reset your bot's token.